VincentTomme/hello-world./README.md

 # hello-world.
-Applied Data Science Machine Learning Project 1 Starting Project 1 from Madrid
+Please find in this repository the "Applied Data Science Machine Learning Project 1" deliverables:
+-